 Your display options range from 240Hz Full HD to 4K OLED (our Amazon pick includes the 4K OLED option) meaning you can dial in exactly the display performance that’s perfect for your gaming needs.
-The Razer Blade is a bit pricey, but it offers a stunning look that fits as well in a boardroom as at a LAN party.
+Theis a bit pricey, but it offers a stunning look that fits as well in a boardroom as at a LAN party.

 Read our full Razer Blade 15 review